-Chemoprophylaxis for Neisseria meningitidis is very effective in preventing infections of close contacts of people with meningococcal disease and helps prevent or stop epidemics while protection from vaccine kicks in.
-People in the same household, dormitory, or day care center, or anyone with direct contact with a patient's oral secretions would be considered at increased risk of acquiring the infection.
-This also holds true for health care professionals involved in direct, prolonged contact, especially during procedures such as intubations (placing a breathing tube).
+Chemoprophylaxis for Neisseria meningitidis is very effective in preventing infections of close contact with people with meningococcal disease and helps prevent or stop epidemics while protection from vaccines kicks in.
+People in the same household, dormitory, daycare center, or anyone with direct contact with a patient's oral secretions would be considered at increased risk of acquiring the infection.
+This also holds true for healthcare professionals involved in direct, prolonged contact, especially during procedures such as intubations (placing a breathing tube).
 People who qualify as close contacts of a person with meningitis caused by N. meningitidis should receive antibiotics (prophylaxis or chemoprophylaxis) to prevent them from getting the disease.

 Vaccines to prevent meningitis due to S. pneumoniae (also called pneumococcal meningitis) can also prevent other forms of infection due to S. pneumoniae.
 The two types of pneumococcal vaccine are available in the U.S.:

 - Pneumococcal conjugate vaccine (PCV13, or Prevnar 13)